Euro rallies as Germany's historic debt overhaul boosts growth outlook

 If fiscal stimulus by Europe's biggest economy supports growth, it would reduce pressure on the ECB to cut rates more aggressively and is a "positive shock" for the euro, Hardman added.

-It was not just European developments that were boosting the euro, pound and franc against the dollar, however, as signs of slowing economic growth in the U.S., partly as a result of uncertainty about tariffs, hurt the U.S. currency.
+It was not just European developments that were boosting the euro, pound and franc against the dollar, however, as signs of slowing economic growth in the United States, partly as a result of uncertainty about tariffs, hurt the U.S. currency.

-The dollar index, which measures the U.S. currency against six peers, hit its lowest since November 11 at 105.08.
-The dollar was also down 0.4% on the safe-haven Japanese yen at 149.19, just above Tuesday's five month low.
+The dollar index, which measures the U.S. currency against six peers, hit its lowest since November 8 at 104.85.
+The dollar was also down 0.2% on the Japanese yen at 149.43, just above Tuesday's five-month low.

-U.S. President Donald Trump on Tuesday again vowed reciprocal tariffs from April in his first speech to Congress since taking office.
+On Tuesday, Trump vowed again reciprocal tariffs from April in his first speech to Congress since taking office.

-Trump's 25% tariffs against imports from Mexico and Canada took effect on Tuesday, along with a doubling of duties on Chinese goods to 20%, and Canada and China quickly acted in kind, while Mexican President Claudia Sheinbaum vowed retaliation but without providing details.
+His 25% tariffs on imports from Mexico and Canada took effect on Tuesday, along with a doubling of duties on Chinese goods to 20%, and Canada and China quickly acted in kind, while Mexican President Claudia Sheinbaum vowed retaliation but did not provide details.

-But currency traders are still struggling to assess whether the tariffs will be permanent or if they are negotiable.
-The Canadian dollar steadied to C$1.4385 to the dollar, well off the C$1.479 to which it weakened a month ago when tariffs were first mooted.
+Currency traders are still struggling to assess whether the tariffs will be permanent or if they are negotiable.
+The Canadian dollar steadied to C$1.4394 to the dollar, well off the C$1.479 to which it weakened a month ago when tariffs were first mooted.

 In Asia, China pledged more fiscal stimulus on Wednesday, signalling greater efforts to boost consumption to protect economic growth amid heightened trade tensions with the United States.
 Policymakers set this year's GDP growth goal at roughly 5%, as expected.